-An extra-wide version of steamed chow fun noodles rolled up around itself like a stubby Swiss roll cake.
+These are an extra-wide version of steamed chow fun noodles rolled up around itself like a stubby Swiss roll cake.
 They're silky smooth, soft and chewy, and instantly infatuating.
 You can find them in some specialty stores—often on weekends—when they're made fresh in small quantities, but they're sometimes sold packaged.
 Freshness is everything with these noodles, and you may have to look hard to find them, but if you've ever had them at dim sum, you'll know they're worth it.

 Also called: Chee cheong fen, steamed rice roll, pig intestine noodles, zhaliang noodles.

 Shape: The scroll-like rolls are quite distinctive; most are between six and eight inches long.
 They turn into thin, floppy squares when unrolled, but are usually eaten in their rolled-up form.

 Texture: Super silky and slippery, bright white, and slightly chewy with a soft bite.

 How they're used: A popular dim sum dish consists of steamed chee cheong fun filled with shrimp, beef, or pork, and doused with soy sauce.
 The noodles are also served as a snack called zhaliang, steamed noodles with fried you tiao (fried savory crullers) inside.

 These are stubby pointed worm-shaped noodles made with rice flour and tapioca starch.
 The tapioca adds a slippery sheen on the surface of the noodles and a firm chew factor, giving it a delightfully satisfying texture.
 You may need to special order these, as they're not the most common noodles in Chinese markets.

 Also called: Lao shu fen, pearl noodles, rat tails.